-COMMUNITY PLANNING AND DEVELOPMENT (CPD) RELOCATION REVIEW
+$\frac{\texttt{COMMUNITY PLANNING AND DEVELOPMENT (CPD)}}{\texttt{RELOCATION REVIEW}}$

-FROM: , Director, Community Planning and Development

-Sponsor Na me:

-Project Lo cation:

-Project No .:

-Section 811 Only: Proj.
-Type/# of Sites: # of Units per Site:

-The subject application has been reviewed with regard to displacement and acquisition and CPD's findings are the following:

-1.(a) Sponsor has completed the information required by Exhibit 7, on project occupancy, relocation costs, and previous site-occupant moves.

-Yes No N/A (811 site identified)

-(b)Sponsor has identified persons occupying the property on the date of submission of the application (or initial site control, if later).
+MEMORAN IDUM FOR: Supervisory Project Manager FROM: , Director, Community Planning and Development SUBJECT Techn ical Processing Review and Findings Memorandum Name: Location No.: n: Section n 811 Onl y: Proj.
+Type/# of Sites: # of Units per Site: Th to: ne subjec t application has been reviewed by CPD with regard Re elocation ition and relocation requirements of the Uniform Assistance and Real Property Acquisition Policies O, as amended on that the Certification of Consistency with the ed Plan is included and properly executed s: CC R(w: ite's loc onsistent C/EZ/EC r ble and requested, an evaluation to determine the ation in a RC/EZ/EC, whether or not the project is with the RC/EZ/EC strategic plan and serves esidents, and if the Certification of Consistency C/EZ/EC Strategic Plan is included and properly 1 .(a) Sponsor has completed the information required by Exhibit 7, on project occupancy, relocation costs, and previous site-occupant moves.
+Yes No N/A (811 site identified) (b) Sponsor has identified all persons (families, individuals, businesses and nonprofit organizations by race/minority group, and status as owners or tenants occupying the property on the date of submission of the application (or initial site control, if later).
+Yes No N/A (811 site identified) {D0204228.DOC / 1}141

+Processing - CPD) continued .

+Comments:

+Persons occupying the proper ty include:

-No. not to be Displaced No. to be Displaced
+No. not to be Displaced

 Households (families and individuals)

 Business and Nonprofit Organizations

 Farms

 Totals

-Processing - CPD) continued

-2.(a) Estimated costs for relocation and real property acquisition, if applicable, are reasonable.
+2.(a) Estimated costs for relocat acquisition, if applicable,

 Yes No

 Comments:

-(b) The source of funding for such costs has been identified.
+(b) The source of funding for sidentified. uch costs has be een

 Yes No

 Comments:

-(с) There is a firm commitment to provide funds for relocation costs (Section 202 or Section 811 funds or other sources).
+(c) There is a firm commitment relocation costs (Section 2 other sources).

 Yes No

 Comments:

+Processing - CPD) continued

+)All persons that have moved from the site within the the past 12 months have been identified.

+Yes No

+Comments:

 3. Organization to administer relocation has been identified.

 Yes No

 Comments:

-Certification of Consistency with the Consolidated Plan (form HUD-2991) has been provided and is signed by the authorized certifying official.
+4. Certification of Consistency with the Consolidated Plan (form HUD-2991) has been provided and is signed by the authorized certifying official.

 Yes No

-(Technical Processing - CPD) continued Project No.
+Comments:

+5.(a a)BONUS POINTS (2 POINTS)

-(2 POINTS) Will the project be located in a federally designated Empowerment Zone, Enterprise Community, Urban Enhanced Enterprise Community, or Renewal Community, (collectively referred to as RCs/EZs/ECs), be consister with the RC/EZ/EC strategic plan, and serve RC/EZ/EC residents?
-Yes No (1 D)Certification of Consistency with RC/EZ/EC Strategic Plan (form HUD-2990) has been provided and is signed by authorized certifying official.
-Yes No NA If yes to (a) and (b), then the application will receive two (2) bonus points.
-Recommended rating: Comments: • Real Property acquisition / site control (Exhibit 4).
+Will the project be located in a federally designated Empowerment Zone, Enterprise Community, Urban Enhanced Enterprise Community, or Renewal Community, (collectively referred to as RCs/EZs/ECs), be consistent with the RC/EZ/EC strategic plan, and serve RC/EZ/EC residents?

+Yes No

+(1 o)Certification of Consistency with RC/EZ/EC Strategic Plan (form HUD-2990) has been provided and is signed by authorized certifying official.

+Yes No NA

+If yes to (a) and (b), then the application will receive two (2) bonus points.

+Recommended rating:

+Processing - CPD) continued

+Comments:

+6. Real Property acquisition / site control (Exhibit 4).
 If applicant has site control, did applicant/buyer provide seller with required voluntary, arm's length transaction information?

+Yes No NA

+Comments:

+ew of the above, the proposal is acceptable to Community and Development.

+Yes No

+If No , identify the conditions for acceptability below:

+/ C

+(Signature of CPD Reviewer) Date